Incubaid/www-incubaid/www.incubaid.com/content/members/Awingu.md

 ##### Founded in 2011

 Awingu enables application mobility in professional workspaces and for desktops, tablets and smartphones.
 Mobility is key in today's business environments, yet many organizations have invested in business applications that are not web or cloud-ready.
-Awingu allows you to get secure access to any legacy application anywhere and one any device via a browser.
+Awingu allows you to get secure access to any legacy application anywhere and on any device via a browser.
 It also creates a collaborative environment for co-workers to share and work simultaneuos on documents.

 ##### Award Winning Technology